sunnylam13/ThreeSixtyFlow.js/README.md

 *Default*: `true`

+When `autoScrollHorizontalEnable` is `true` the carousel always rotates towards the right by default.

 #### autoScrollToLeft

 *Default*: `false`

+Set `autoScrollHorizontalEnable` to `true`, `autoScrollToRight` to `false` and set this to `true` to make the carousel automatically spin towards the left.

 #### autoScrollToTop

 *Default*: `true`

+When `autoScrollVerticalEnable` is `true` the carousel always rotates towards the top by default.

 #### autoScrollToBottom

 *Default*: `false`

+Set `autoScrollVerticalEnable` to `true`, `autoScrollToTop` to `false` and set this to `true` to make the carousel automatically spin towards the bottom.

 #### sliderButtonsRightLeftEnable

 *Default*: `true`

+By default the previous and next slider rotation buttons are available and visible.

+If set to `false`, they aren't built 'on the fly' by the plugin and are unavailable for the user.

 #### sliderButtonsUpDownEnable

 *Default*: `true`

+By default the up and down slider rotation buttons are available and visible.

+If set to `false`, they aren't built 'on the fly' by the plugin and are unavailable for the user.

 #### rotateZImages

 *Default*: `true`

+By default this is set to `true`.

+If the options `rotateX` and/or `rotateY` are not exactly 0, the images automatically rotate along the Z-axis so that the images remain "right side up"...

+They don't rotate and face the same way as the carousel #spinner.